Lokeshkumarsingh2580/Lokeshkumarsingh2580/README.md

 ### 🌱 Current Learning Focus

-I'm currently diving deeper into Artificial-Intelligence.
+I'm currently diving deeper into Backend.
 Excited to explore new possibilities and enhance my skills.

 ### 📫 Let's Connect